adiletamangossov/KazLLM-70B-GGUF4-Running-Large-Language-Models-in-Google-Colab/README.md

 - Loading and initializing the GGUF format model.
 - Optimizing performance using GPU layers.
 - Generating text using the model.

+## Requirements

+- A Google Colab account with GPU enabled.
+- At least 40GB of GPU memory (supports high-end GPUs like A100).
+- Basic understanding of Python and Google Colab.

+## How to Use

+1. Open the Google Colab notebook.
+2. Copy the code provided in this repository.
+3. Follow the steps to install libraries, download the model, and run it.

+## Key Features of This Guide

+- Uses `llama-cpp-python` for high performance on GGUF models.
+- Optimized for the Kazakh language with KazLLM.
+- Supports 4-bit quantization for efficient memory usage.
+- Easy-to-follow steps for anyone familiar with Python.